anurag-choudhury/AMR_fleet_gui/README.md

         cd ..

-        catkin_make
+        colcon build

-Executing **catkin\_make** start building your ROS packages, including the cloned UI package.
+Executing **colcon build** start building your ROS packages, including the cloned UI package.
 This may take some time depending on the complexity of the packages.

 **Configure the UI package:**